Aelysium-Group/rusty-connector/plugin/core/src/main/resources/en_us/README.md

 # Translation Contribution
-Interested in contributing to RC translation!
+Interested in contributing to RC translation?
 Be sure to talk with us in [our Discord](http://join.aelysium.group/)!

 Make sure that any submitted lang files have been fully tested, and work properly!